Why You Need to Know the Difference between Hazards, Risks and Controls

 - economic downturns; or

 Aviation-related hazards appear in all areas of operations.
 It is useful to categorize your hazards in a way that makes it easy for YOU and YOUR TEAM to manage.
-For example, when you create a list of hazards for your hazard register, you should group hazards in a way makes sense for your type of operation, whether you are an:
+For example, when you create a list of hazards for your hazard register, you should group hazards in a way that makes sense for your type of operation, whether you are an:

 - aviation maintenance organization;